SitemapKlarity storyJoin usMedicationServiceAbout us

 • Blood pressure medications: certain blood pressure medications, such as beta-blockers, can interfere with the effectiveness of Ritalin and decrease its ability to control symptoms of ADHD.

-• Antipsychotics: Antipsychotic medications can interfere with the effectiveness of Ritalin and decrease its ability to control symptoms of ADHD.
+• Antipsychotics: antipsychotic medications can interfere with the effectiveness of Ritalin and decrease its ability to control symptoms of ADHD.

 • Seizure medications: some seizure medications, such as phenytoin and carbamazepine, can increase the metabolism of Ritalin, which can lower its effectiveness.